Architecture

 -

-Register.
-Create an override entry in the relay-agents file, binding a project path and branch to an agent identity.
+Bind.
+Create or refresh a Scout-local binding from a project path and branch to an addressable agent target.

 -

-scout uplaunches the harness session with a generated system prompt that includes the collaboration contract. -
+scout uplaunches or resumes the harness session Scout should use for that target, with a generated system prompt that includes the collaboration contract when Scout owns the launch path. -

-@agenthit the broker, which resolves the name, finds the endpoint, and dispatches. -
+Route.
+Messages with explicit target intent hit the broker, which resolves the name, finds the endpoint, and dispatches.

 Invoke.
-For ask-style interactions, the broker creates a flight record -- tracking the request-response lifecycle with timeout and retry semantics.
+For ask-style interactions, the broker creates a flight record -- tracking the request-response lifecycle with acknowledgement, retry, and durable completion semantics.

 -